kaiyoo/NLP-Detect-Lexical-Blends/readme.txt

 >> THE NUMBER IN THE REPORT FOR ACCURACY MAY BE WRONG.
 I put the wrong denominator for accuracy in the code previously, so just changed the denominator without changing numerator and put the number in the report.
 But that was wrong, because it also affects numerator.
 Will be updated soon.
->> Also please read result.txt file
+>> For some record of results, read result.txt
+>> For sample output file, read output/output_example.txt

 [3] Requirement: